 How to Choose Safer Products

-To reduce your exposure to potentially harmful chemicals in personal care items, you need only take the following two steps:
+To reduce your exposure to toxic ingredients in your cosmetics, you need only take the following two steps:

 - Read labels and avoid products with the most dangerous ingredients.